RobinTail/express-zod-api/README.md

 ## Multiple schemas for one route

 Thanks to the `DependsOnMethod` class a route may have multiple Endpoints attached depending on different methods.
 It can also be the same Endpoint that handles multiple methods as well.
-The `method` and `methods` property can be omitted for `EndpointsFactory::build()` so that the method determination would be delegated to the `Routing`.
+The `method` and `methods` properties can be omitted for `EndpointsFactory::build()` so that the method determination would be delegated to the `Routing`.

 ```typescript